-The 5010 is fitted with a 9 pin subminiature 'D' connector labeled Serial I/O. This port is configured at the factory for configured for a 'straight through RS-232 connection to a PC COM port.
+The 5010 is fitted with a 9 pin subminiature 'D' connector labeled Serial I/O. This port is configured at the factory for a 'straight through RS-232 connection to a PC COM port.
 This port can also be configured as an RS-422 port.
-See section 4.4 for the information on configuring the port for RS-422 applications.
+See section 5.4.1 and 5.4.2 for the information on configuring the port for RS-422 applications.